scott-griffiths/scott-griffiths/README.md

 </a>

 My new project is a bitwise format parsing and building library called [bitformat](https://github.com/scott-griffiths/bitformat).
 It is already pretty solid in terms of bitwise creation and interpretation, covering much of the same ground as bitstring but with a new and more efficient API.
 Future work will expand the format specification and parsing features.
-I'm writing the core of it in Rust and it's already (mostly) quite fast.
+The core of it is written in Rust and it's already (mostly) quite fast.

-It is currently in beta with plenty of updates planned for 2025.
+It is currently in beta with plenty more planned for 2026.
 Please try it out and let me know what you think.

 [![PyPI - Version](https://img.shields.io/pypi/v/bitformat?label=PyPI&logo=pypi&logoColor=white)](https://pypi.org/project/bitformat/)